Wolof language: Literature

 The New Testament was translated into Wolof and published in 1987, second edition 2004, and in 2008 with some minor typographical corrections.

 Boubacar Boris Diop published his novel Doomi Golo in Wolof in 2002.

 The 1994 song "7 Seconds" by Youssou N'Dour and Neneh Cherry is partially sung in Wolof.

+Oral literature

+In his 1865 collection of West African proverbs, Wit and Wisdom from West Africa, Richard Francis Burton included a selection of over 200 Wolof proverbs in both Wolof and English translation drawn from Jean Dard's Grammaire Wolofe of 1826.
+Here are some of those proverbs: